 Woolf served on the executive committee of the American Physical Society (APS) Forum on Education (FEd) from 2004-2007 as a Member at Large.
 He served as FEd Past Chair (and Chair of the Fellowship Committee) from 2011-2012, FEd Chair from 2010-2011, FEd Chair Elect (and Chair of the Program Committee) from 2009-2010, and FEd Vice-Chair (and Chair of the Nominating Committee) from 2008-2009.
 He was a member of the APS Committee on Education from 2009-2011.
 He co-edited the Summer 2006 and edited the Summer 2007 and Summer 2008 FEd newsletters.
 He co-organized 2 FEd sponsored invited sessions on undergraduate materials physics education for the 2008 APS March meeting and organized an invited session on preparing physics students for careers in industry for the 2009 APS March meeting.
 At the March 2010 APS meeting, he presented a tutorial on Physics Careers in Government Contracting: Defense and Energy and organized a session on Science Literacy, the Nature of Science and Religion.
 At the April 2011 APS meeting, he participated in a panel on student careers in physics, and organized an invited session on Educating and Exciting the Public about Physics.
 Woolf was selected to be the APS representative to the US Physics Team Advisory Board in 2009.
 He was a member of the organizing committee of the Second Graduate Education in Physics Conference, where he organized sessions on preparing graduate students for non-academic careers and co-wrote the final report.
-He is currently a member of the Joint Task Force on Undergraduate Physics Programs that issued the report Phys21: Preparing Physics Students for 21st Century Careers; he also led the development of the Phys21 Supplement: J-TUPP Summary of Background Reports on Careers and Professional Skills.
-Woolf is currently a member of the APS Best Practices for Undergraduate Physics Programs Task Force, and the APS Development Advisory Committee.
+He was a member of the APS/AAPT Joint Task Force on Undergraduate Physics Programs that issued the report Phys21: Preparing Physics Students for 21st Century Careers; he also led the development of the Phys21 Supplement: J-TUPP Summary of Background Reports on Careers and Professional Skills.
+Woolf is currently a member of the APS Best Practices for Undergraduate Physics Programs Task Force and the APS Development Advisory Committee.